 Now, that’s some commitment.

-Well, I don’t think you should go that far, scope out some of these must-eat foods in Osaka:
+While I don’t think you should go that far, let’s scope out some of these must-eat foods in Osaka:

-- Okonomiyaki: One of my personal favourite Japanese foods, these savoury pancakes fry up a batter based on eggs, flour, grated yam and cabbage, and tossed with a handful of other ingredients like pork, cheese, shrimp, scallops, or squid.
+- Okonomiyaki: One of my favourite Japanese foods, these savoury pancakes fry up a batter based on eggs, flour, grated yams and cabbage, and tossed with a handful of other ingredients like pork, cheese, shrimp, scallops, or squid.

 - Kushi-katsu: Delicious skewers of meat & vegetables dipped in a light batter and deep-fried golden brown.
 The most famous place in town for Kushi-katsu is Kushikatsu Daruma in Shinsekai, whose cranky chef mascot is easy to pick out while wandering the area.